Wind power in Maryland

 Wind power in Maryland, which has land-based and offshore resources, is in the early stages of development.
-As of 2016, Maryland has 191 megawatts (MW) of wind powered electricity generating capacity, responsible for 1.4% of in-state generated electricity.
+As of 2016, Maryland had 191 megawatts (MW) of wind powered electricity generating capacity, responsible for 1.4% of in-state generated electricity.
 Two offshore wind farm projects that will supply wind-generated power to the state are underway.

 The Maryland Offshore Wind Energy Act of 2013 encouraged the development of up to 500 MW of offshore wind capacity, authorized $1.7 billion in subsidies for the next 20 years for Maryland offshore wind development.
 In 2023, the Promoting Offshore Wind Energy Resources Act set a goal of 8.5 gigawatts of offshore wind, up from 2 GW.
 It also calls for shared transmission infrastructure, reducing costs for projects.

 Governor Wes Moore signed the Promoting Offshore Wind Energy Resources (POWER) Act in April 2023, committing the state to a goal of generating 8.5 GW of wind energy by 2031.